rdfostrich/article-jws2018-ostrich/content/evaluation.md

 To test the scalability of our approach for datasets with few and large versions, we use the BEAR-A benchmark.
 We use the ten first versions of the BEAR-A dataset, which contains an average of 17M triples per version.
 This dataset was compiled from the [Dynamic Linked Data Observatory](http://swse.deri.org/dyldo/).
-For testing for datasets with many smaller versions, we use BEAR-B with the daily and hourly granularities.
+To test for datasets with many smaller versions, we use BEAR-B with the daily and hourly granularities.
-The daily dataset contains 89 versions and the hourly dataset contains 1299 version, both of them have around 48K triples per version.
+The daily dataset contains 89 versions and the hourly dataset contains 1299 versions, both of them have around 48K triples per version.
+Due to larger OSTRICH ingestion times, we did not evaluate BEAR-B-instant that has 21046 versions.

 For BEAR-A, we use all 7 of the provided querysets, each containing at most 50 triple pattern queries, once with a high result cardinality and once with a low result cardinality.
 These querysets correspond to all possible triple pattern materializations, except for triple patterns where each component is blank.
 For BEAR-B, only two querysets are provided, those that correspond to `?P?` and `?PO` queries.
-The number of BEAR-B queries is more limited, but they are derived from real-world DBpedia queries, which makes them useful for testing real-world applicability.
+The number of BEAR-B queries is more limited, but they are derived from real-world DBpedia queries which makes them useful for testing real-world applicability.
 All of these queries can be evaluated as VM queries on all versions, as DM between the first version and all other versions,